Recruiting for Temporary Positions

 Temporary Full-Time* Positions

 Replacement needs for the following academic year must be discussed with the Dean of the College during the first semester.
 Please note that sabbaticals are normally not replaced, while "Leaves without Pay" are usually at least partially replaced.
 Once the Dean has approved the position in writing, the department should draft the job description and e-mail it to Associate Dean Kristin Fossum for her and the Diversity Officer to approve.
+In order to explicitly reflect the College’s commitment to diversity, the job description should include a sentence such as the ideal candidate will have experience working with students from diverse backgrounds and a demonstrated commitment to improving higher education for underrepresented students.
 Faculty Search Reports need not be filled out, but these approvals must be obtained before the department publicizes the description.
 We do not conduct national searches for short-term appointments.
 Please send flyers with your approved job description to local universities (UCLA, UCI, UCR, USC, etc.), from which candidates could drive to Pomona College for a one-day interview.
 Please speak with all candidates by telephone at some length about their teaching experience and teaching philosophy before inviting them to campus for an interview.
 At a minimum, candidates should be asked to submit a curriculum vitae and graduate-school transcript.

 The candidates for temporary full-time positions must be interviewed by Associate Dean Fossum, who will need a curriculum vitae and graduate-school transcript at least one day before the interview.
 Neither the Dean nor the President needs to interview these candidates.
 A limited amount of funding for on-campus expenses (typically lunch) may be provided.
 Please contact Associate Dean Fossum for advance approval if you plan to ask for college funds.